tianwen8/AISHIP/TEMPLATE_GUIDE.md

-# PromptShip Template Guide (Reusable SaaS Baseline)
+# Cineprompt Template Guide (Reusable SaaS Baseline)

 This guide documents how to extend the template with new tools and optional tables.